Don't Try Suicide1 of 12

 Checkmate, Vol. 26 of 12Greg Rucka and Jesus Saiz’s criminally underrated Checkmate series stands as the other side of the coin to Suicide Squad, featuring plenty of backroom dealings with Task Force X mastermind Amanda Waller.

 Described as a mashup between The OMAC Project, Watchmen, and James Bond, Checkmate put Amanda Waller in her element, having to navigate delicate international politics and manipulating foreign agendas using a new iteration of the Suicide Squad.

 Rucka portrays Waller as the most complex of antiheroes, whose personal philosophy seems to be the ends justifying the means.
-Leading into the miniseries Salvation Run, in which Waller spearheads the deportation of dozens of supervillains off-planet, Checkmate is the perfect place to learn what the Suicide Squad’s leader is made out of.
+Leading into the limited series Salvation Run, in which Waller spearheads the deportation of dozens of supervillains off-planet, Checkmate is the perfect place to learn what the Suicide Squad’s leader is made out of.